 Dedicated supports, machined from aluminum, were designed for this purpose.
-It was verified through FEA that the natural modes of these supports occur at sufficiently high frequencies, with the first mode estimated at 1120 Hz.
+It was verified through FEA that the natural modes of these supports occur at frequencies sufficiently high (first mode estimated at 1120 Hz) to not be problematic for control.
 Precise positioning of these encoder supports is achieved through machined pockets in both the top and bottom plates, visible in Figure 1.3 (indicated in green).
 Although the encoders in this arrangement are aligned parallel to the nominal strut axes, they no longer measure the exact relative displacement along the strut between the flexible joint centers.
 This geometric discrepancy implies that if the relative motion control of the active platform is based directly on these encoder readings, the kinematic calculations may be slightly inaccurate, potentially affecting the overall positioning accuracy of the platform.